vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 About a year before this project, I made [sinewavespeech.com/explanation/](https://sinewavespeech.com/explanation/), which demonstrates the effect on a pre-sinewaved recording.
 You can read more about that in [this post]({% post_url 2023-08-21-sinewavespeech-com %}).

+In this one, I'll go over the project from different angles, from least to most technical: The UX, the high-level code architecture, and finally, my impressions of Rust for scientific computing.

 # UX design